maxpoletaev/dendy/README.md

 * [x] Controllers
 * [x] Zapper

-### Sound (WIP)
+### Sound

-The sound chip emulation is still work in progress and is not very pleasant to listen to at the moment.
-It may occasionally produce some crackling and popping sounds, so it is disabled by default.
-You can enable it with the `-sound` flag.
+The sound chip emulation is still work in progress and is not very reliable yet.
+It may occasionally produce some pops and crackles, but it should be good enough for most games.

 * [x] Square channels
 * [x] Triangle channel